arabcoders/watchstate/FAQ.md

 ---

-# Which external db ids `GUIDS` supported for Plex Media Server?
+# Which Providers id `GUIDs` supported for Plex Media Server?

 * tvdb://(id) `New plex agent`
 * imdb://(id) `New plex agent`